TylerTemp/SaintsField/README.md

 *   Using [Unity Asset Store](https://assetstore.unity.com/packages/slug/269741)  (NOT RECOMMENDED)

-If you have DOTween installed
-*   Please also ensure you do: `Tools` - `Demigaint` - `DOTween Utility Panel`, click `Create ASMDEF`
-*   Or disable related functions with `Tools` - `Saints Field` - `Disable DOTween Support`
-*   If you can not find this menu, please read the "Add a Macro" section about how to manually disable DOTween support in SaintsField.

 [**Optional**] To use the full functions of this project, please also do: `Tools` - `Saints Field` - `Enable SaintsEditor`.
 Note this will break your existing Editor plugin like `OdinInspector`, `NaughtyAttributes`, `MyToolbox`, `Tri-Inspector`.

+If you want DOTween support:
+*   Ensure: `Tools` - `Demigaint` - `DOTween Utility Panel`, click `Create ASMDEF`
+*   Then do: `Tools` - `Saints Field` - `Enable DOTween Support`

-If you need to put this project under another folder rather than `Packages/today.comes.saintsfield`, please also do the following:
+If you need to put this project under another folder rather than `Packages/today.comes.saintstionfield`, please also do the following:

 *   Create `Assets/Editor Default Resources/SaintsField`.
 *   Copy files from the project's `Editor/Editor Default Resources/SaintsField` into your project's `Assets/Editor Default Resources/SaintsField`.